 Athens County Foundation Extends Response Fund and Launches Fall Grant Program

-Athens, OH, September 14 – These challenging times call for community connection and creative solutions.
+Athens, OH, September 14 – These challenging times call for community connect ion and creative solutions.
 The Athens County Foundation (ACF) and partner organizations are responding by adapting grantmaking processes to best support nonprofits throughout Athens County.

 In partnership with the Osteopathic Heritage Foundation of Nelsonville, Rocky Community Improvement Fund, and Sisters Health Foundation, ACF is extending the Response Fund that began this spring.
 With increased demands on nonprofits due to the pandemic, these funding partners recognized that pooling funds and aligning the application process through ACF could further support nonprofits seeking funding.

 “The strong demand for Response Fund grants to meet needs prompted by the pandemic made it clear the program needed to continue,” said Kerry Pigman, Executive Director of the Athens County Foundation.
-“But continuing the Response Fund required additional funding from both ACF and our partners.
+“But continuing the Response Fund require d additional funding from both ACF and our partners.
 I am grateful for these organizations, along with Athens County donors, have generously stepped up to address the continuing challenges agencies face due to COVID-19.”
 This partnership has enabled $175,000 in grants to 31 organizations since its inception in late March.
 Applications to the Respond Fund should address needs prompted by the coronavirus pandemic and will be reviewed on a rolling basis.

 Susan Beaudry, Vice President of the Osteopathic Heritage Foundation of Nelsonville (OHFN) shared, “The Foundation’s commitment to supporting organizations serving vulnerable populations throughout Athens County will be further leveraged through this funding partnership.
 Working together, we can improve community health and quality of life in the region by supporting agencies making a difference in the lives of Athens County residents.”